OmriN7/tmf/README.md

 - Same goes for the hero's social media container only please make that a little larger, not smaller.
 - Add alt tags where there are none for img tags
 - Make the hover over for the buttons blue and not gray
-- Fix what it says regarding the history page & 404.
 - Finish History page
 - Add apps page
 - Hamburger Navabr w/ all pages + add link to source code
-- Font rendering on chrome -- look into webkit stuff.
 - Add open graph metatags & Open twitter card metatags
 - Possibly change the bg of the third stirpe in the homepage.
 GeT_RighT's forehead is a little too bright...